gstanden/orabuntu-lxc/README.md

 The ZFS storage pool required for LXD cluster can be precreated, but the main scripts create them automatically if they do not already exist.

-The scripts can be edited to use other than (/dev/sdb + /dev/sdc) for example (/dev/sdg + /dev/sdk).
+Bring your own LUN (BYOL) is not yet developed, even though the settings are already in the CONFIG file.

 There are scripts in distro subdirectories to create the required ZFS storage pools for all supported Orabuntu-LXC distros (CentOS, Fedora, RedHat, Ubuntu and Oracle Linux).
 For RedHat 7 and CentOS 7 the scripts build ZFS from source which takes a few minutes to complete.

 Step 7

-The user-settable ip address subnets are set in the ./anylinux/CONFIG file.
+The user-settable ip address subnets are set in the ./anylinux/CONFIG files.
 Settings for SeedNet1 and BaseNet1 are required (default is 172.29.108 and 10.209.53) and they can be reset to arbitrary ipv4 subnets by editing the CONFIG file.
 The StorNet# nets are optional but should have a value in them.
 They are also set to defaults but can be set to any arbitrary value.
 The StorNet# are used when dedicated storage networks are desired, for example for the SCST Linux SAN traffic.
 The ExtrNet# network are used when additional networks are needed, such as for Oracle Database RAC interconnect.
 The StorNet# and the ExtrNet# are only deployed if $Product is set to products other than the default product setting of "Product=no-product".

 Other than pre-creating the olxc-001 on the HUB host and the olxc-00[2,3,4,...N] on the N-th GRE host, the Orabuntu-LXC main scripts
 ```